Parks and green spaces

 South Burdon Community Woodland

-This woodland near the A66/67 roundabout is a 200 acre site that runs either side of the old Darlington and Stockton railway line.
+This woodland off the A66 bypass is a 200 acre site that runs either side of the original Stockton and Darlington railway line.
 This site has a lake, ponds, orchard and the Chroma sculpture designed by the artist Vicky Holborough as part of the Tees Valley Arts Green TV project.

-Darlington's premier park continues to provide a high quality experience for everyone.
-From award winning flower beds, to a lake, bandstand and fountains, South Park gives many examples of what is possible for a Victorian park.
+Darlington's premier park has award-winning flower beds, a lake, bandstand and fountains.
+South Park is an excellent example of a Victorian park.
 It has play areas, a skate park and aviaries.

 This park is located on Green Lane and has a play area and football field.